mkm29/valet/README.md

 ```bash
 go tool cover -html=coverage.out
 ```

+#### Test Organization

+All tests are located in the `tests` directory and use the `ValetTestSuite` struct which provides:
+- Setup and teardown functionality
+- Helper methods like `CopyDir` for test fixtures
+- Consistent assertion methods via Testify

 The project maintains high test coverage standards:
 - 70% minimum coverage for each file